 - People who failed the written exam must wait at least one year prior to being allowed to sit the written exam again

-- Your seat at the EDIC Part I exam is only guaranteed after the validation by the office of your application
+- All candidates should receive an automatic electronic response when registration is complete.
+This message is NOT a confirmation that the candidate has a guaranteed seat.
+Your seat at the EDIC Part I exam is only guaranteed after the validation of your application by the office (by the closing date of applications)

 - Candidates should wait for validation before making any travel arrangements (e.g. work leave, flight/hotel reservations, visa application, etc.) ESICM is not responsible for any costs incurred by validated or unvalidated candidates

 - Candidates credit cards are not charged by ESICM until the validation process is complete.
 Note that some financial institutions may provisionally deduct the fee immediately upon entering the credit card data during registration, these funds are held by the individual bank - not ESICM, so any issues must be resolved by the candidate with their own bank.